Stupid Screenwriting Shit

 Clarity, however, remains one of our essential dictates as screenwriters; we are often weeding our scripts of distracting elements.
 Add this to your pesticide solution, because many readers will be Nazis about your grammar and spelling–especially your spelling.
 Poor, inattentive spelling leads to clarity issues and clarity issues take readers out of scripts.
 Plus, they just piss off readers, who probably are English majors.
 All they need is one reason to pass on your script and using a homophone for the word you really mean could be the deciding, defeating blow to your otherwise brilliant, heartfelt narrative.

-The fact is the intense structural and formatting requirements of a screenplay sort of predict that proper grammar and spelling will go out the window at some point, and “peak,” yet another word, is another such example of this.
+The fact is the intense structural and formatting requirements of a screenplay sort of predict that proper grammar and spelling will go out the window at some point, and “peak” is yet another such example of this.

 Peek vs. Peak